5 Ways You Could Use Virtual and Augmented Reality at Events

 AHS Fearless Virtual Reality Experience at San Diego Comic-Con

 The annual comic book convention in southern California attracts more than 130,000 people each year with hundreds of media companies competing for the attention of fans.
 This year’s Comic-Con saw many exhibitors turning to VR to promote their movies and TV shows.
 One experience that particularly stood out was FX Network’s VR journey inspired by American Horror Story (AHS).
 A purpose-built dome was created outside the convention centre where a psychological immersive experience took participants into the AHS universe.

 Upon entering the dome, attendees were met by hosts in white lab coats while calming music played overhead.
 A series of ‘beds’ were positioned in a pentagon where they were asked to lie down, a sheet placed over them then a HTC Vive headset and headphones were fitted.
 The experience exploited common phobias such as clowns, vertigo and claustrophobia, and introduced the frightening characters and locations from across the multiple AHS series in a 5-minute video.

 By adding group psychology tactics to cutting edge VR technology and some classic theatre trickery, FX was able to create a more intimate experience.
 Blurring the lines between reality and fiction resulted in a truly memorable experience for participants with some hardened horror enthusiasts describing it as “absolutely terrifying”.
-No slides are available in this gallery

 Cambridge Yourself Augmented Reality Booth by Noonah Experiential